 I am a caring, conscientious and reliable Eyelash Technician and l will do all that I can to make you feel welcome and comfortable, to work to the best of my ability and in return, I would very much appreciate you respecting my time as a professional.
 This is my livelihood, so I need to be business-like about the business bit!
 When you book an appointment with me, I set aside that time in my work diary and I then turn away other potential clients, as I have already committed the time to you.

-- You will be asked to pay £20 as a booking fee (or 50% for infills) to secure your appointment.
+- You will be asked to pay £20 as a booking fee to secure your appointment.

-- It is fine to ask to change, or cancel an appointment, but I do ask for 24 hours of notice, or 50% of the fee will be payable.
+- It is fine to ask to change, or cancel an appointment, but I do ask for 24 hours of notice, or the £20 will be retained.
 In busy periods like summer, or Christmas, you may find that there is a 2-week wait for a new appointment.

-- If you cancel on the day of the appointment, or do not show up, you will need to pay the full appointment fee.
+- If you cancel on the day of the appointment, or do not show up, you will need to pay the balance to cover the full appointment fee.

-- Also note that I cannot easily accommodate you if you are more than 5 minutes early.
+- Please also note that I cannot easily accommodate you if you are more than 5 minutes early.
 I am a working Mum, with a home-based salon and no waiting room, so if you are earlier than that, I may still be working with a client, having a well-deserved break, dealing with my family, or taking my little dog out for a quick walk!

 In the world of Semi-Permanent Eyelash Extensions you may need to make a few adjustments to your beauty routine to maintain a strong adhesive bond.
 To get the best possible results, please read through the following notes carefully.